Keshcarrigan Bowl: Purpose

 The bowl was intended for drinking purposes, for eating food out of, as a container, and ceremonial purposes.
 Metal handled cups are a feature of late La Tène culture, and their production might have been stimulated by the re-appearance of wine-services imported from the Classical world.

 Origin

 Some sources suggest the bowl was imported across the Irish Sea because the practice of producing bronze bowls using a spinning technique was done in the Belgae workshops of south-east England, and Roman continental workshops, rather than Ireland.
-However the evidence for this conclusion is conjecture, and the Keshcarrigan bowl was just as likely made in Ireland.
+However, the evidence for this conclusion is conjecture, and the Keshcarrigan bowl was just as likely made in Ireland.
 A reasonably close parallel to the Keshcarrigan cup is a handled vessel of willow, presumably Irish origin, in the National Museum of Ireland, and another bronze handle from a similar profile cup was discovered at County Galway.
-Conversely, though a similar handle was recently found in the Somerset hoard, no other vessel of this style was found in southern Britain, so the practice of making bowls with ornamental bird handles must have become established in Ireland sometime in the early 1st century AD.
+Conversely, though a similar handle was recently discovered in the Somerset hoard, no other vessel of this style was found in southern Britain, so the practice of making bowls with ornamental bird handles must have become established in Ireland sometime in the early 1st century AD.